 The Sochi Olympic Legacy: Sham, Shame and Hope.

 THE ECOTOPIA 2121 PROJECT DETAILS THE GREEN UTOPIAN FUTURES OF 100 REAL WORLD CITIES ACROSS THE GLOBE.
-THIS WEEK, WE FEATURE THE FUTURE OF THE RUSSIAN CITY OF SOCHI.
+THIS WEEK, WE FEATURE THE FUTURE OF THE BLACK SEA CITY OF SOCHI.

 Sochi 2121 by Alan Marshall

 Sochi is the largest city of the Caucasian Riviera, abutting the eastern side of the Black Sea.
 It’s the warmest city of the entire Russian Federation, a place where Russians go for summer holidays and family fun at the beach.
 For most Russians, Sochi was a rather peculiar place to be selected to stage the Winter Olympics, since they know it as a warm seaside town.
 In the winter, though, it can get icy and snowy, and the Caucasus Mountains fold gently around the town.

 Today, in the early twenty-first century, Sochi residents are having their front and back gardens slip away from beneath them.
 The Russian authorities, at the bidding of President Putin, were in such an unyielding hurry to make certain the city was ready for the 2014 Games that they built the new roads in haste throughout the city and surrounding countryside, and in the mountains nearby.